 August 18, 2012 was a great day for Vincentians living in America.
 It marks a historic time for all Vincentians local and abroad to come together with their families and have a joyous time.
 Vincy Day was brought to the people by the Consulate General of St. Vincent and the Grenadines, Junior “Soca” Jones, and Ainsley Primus.
 For many years there were whispers of a Vincy Day in the USA, however it was believed to be a mere dream.
 Many can say this dream is now reality.
 It rained so heavy Saturday morning, I myself had doubts and thought the event would be postponed, but if rain can’t stop Carnival why should it stop Vincy Day.
 I now view that rain as showers of blessings for many VIncy Days to come.
 As previously stated Vincy Day wasn’t an overnight venture, it was an event that took years of preparation.

 There were several vendors local and abroad who were present.
-AI Real Estate, David’s Bakery was present along with many other entrepreneurs.
+AI Real Estate, David’s Bakery was present along with many other entrepreneurs like Village Bakery and other food companies.
 I believe that’s what sold this event, seeing people you hadn’t seen in ages, networking and meeting new people, seeing out entrepreneurs and supporting them, and meeting our talented artist face to face.
 Everyone were equal, no one was higher than the other.
 The Ambassador to St. Vincent Camillo Gonsalves was present, he gave a lovely speech reminding those who cannot go home this was the perfect opportunity to feel at home, and indeed it did.

 As successful Vincy day was in 2012, I know it will be ten times bigger and better in 2013.
 I know certainly I will be present, this time early with my tent in hand to get a closer spot with all the action.
 Who knows maybe islandmix, or julianspromos will have a big bus going there as well.
 Take Care God Bless!